 5. Rosalind Franklin

-Rosalind Franklin decided to become a scientist at the age of 15.
+Rosalind Franklin (Women Who Changed The World) decided to become a scientist at the age of 15.
 Despite her father’s disapproval, she went to college and received a doctorate in chemistry.
 Franklin developed a ground-breaking X-ray image of DNA also known as photo 51.
 But another scientist Maurice Wilkins took the credit for it.
 Franklin also single-handedly formed the foundation of virology by seriously studying the tobacco mosaic virus and polio.

 6. Babe Didrikson Zaharias